Last Updated February 3, 2022

 United Arab Emirates

 The UAE offers many different advantages to foreign businessmen and investors, including second residence and zero taxes.
+The Arab country is one of the oil and gas industry leaders in the region.

 You will also need to have an office in the country, even if it is simply a hot desk at a local co-working space.
-Generally, you will spend around five figures to get your office and business set up.

-Another option to get a residence permit is by investing 10 million AED (over 2.7 million USD) in public investments, or investing at least 5 million AED (roughly 1.36 million USD) in UAE real estate held for at least three years.
+Another option to get a residence permit is by investing 10 million AED (over 2.7 million USD) in public investments or investing at least 5 million AED (roughly 1.36 million USD) in UAE real estate held for at least three years.

 If you’re looking for an ultra-cheap residence or offshore solution, this is probably not your best option, but it may work for entrepreneurs looking for one jurisdiction that can give them zero taxes on both their business and personal taxes.